SL177Y-0/ToDo-Web3/contract/readme.md

 - Task Creation: Users can create tasks with unique identifiers
 - Task Completion: Tasks can be marked as completed with blockchain verification
 - Task Deletion: Soft delete functionality for tasks
-- Event Tracking: Events emitted for all major operations

 ## Deployment